We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Australian Taxation Office

-If you have employees, you need to report to the ATO using Single Touch Payroll (STP).
-Your STP-enabled software sends them your payroll information each time you pay your employees.
-Payroll information includes:
+Report your super liability to the ATO using payroll software that supports Single Touch Payroll (STP).
+This software sends tax and super information to the ATO each time you pay your employees.

 -